“He who is tired of London, is tired of life.”

 Book Sightseeing Tours & Day Trips from London

 Day Tours from London include visits to Stonehenge, Windsor Castle, Bath, Downton Abbey Village, Highclere Castle, Blenheim Palace, Warwick Castle, Cotswolds, Lake District, and Statford-upon-Avon.

 The Best Time To Visit London

 If you don’t care about the weather, anytime is a good time to visit London.
-Late April-June and September are the best months – not too hot, cold or wet.
-July and August, the busiest months, can be hot, muggy, and even rainy at times.
-Winters are usually cold, dull and rainy.
+Late April-June and September are the best months, not too hot, cold or wet.
+July and August are the busiest months so expect more crowds during this time.
+It can be hot, muggy, and even rainy at times.
+Snow is rare, but typically it falls during January or February.
+Winters can be cold, dull and rainy.
+It’s not unusual to experience rain, sunshine, clouds, wind and more rain on the same day.
 We recommend that you pack a brolly (umbrella) – whenever you go.